 I was talking to a friend the other day about my last fanfic post (MZB vs. fanfic), and commented that it’s not the actual fanfic stories that intrigue me.
 What fascinates me is fanfic as a phenomenon.
 The fact that there are communities out there devoted to fanfic, that it’s an entire culture.

-It’s equally fascinating to see how passionately some profic authors react to fanfiction.1 Some strongly support and encourage fanfic authors, while others view fanfic as the BP of the literary world, spewing toxic crap all over their beautiful works.
+It’s equally fascinating to see how passionately some profic authors react to fanfiction.[1.
+Profic is the correct term, yes?]
+Some strongly support and encourage fanfic authors, while others view fanfic as the BP of the literary world, spewing toxic crap all over their beautiful works.
 The anti-fanfic arguments I’ve seen generally fall into several categories.

 1. Fanfic is badly written.
 Forgive my bluntness, but this is a stupid argument.
 Sure, a lot of fanfic is bad.
 A lot of anything is bad.
 With professionally published fiction, you have editors and agents screening out the worst of it, but I’ve still read plenty of published crap.
 With fanfic, while there are some quality controls in place, I don’t believe there’s as strong of a gatekeeper effect … but so what?
 If it’s bad, don’t read it.